Laniakea-elixir-it/fast-luks/README.md

 After the encryption procedure the script continue running in background using nohup to run the fast_luks_volume_setup.sh script.

+# Version 3.0.0
+- Add Hashicorp Vault support to store secrets.
+- Add non interactive mode allowing to setup passphrases from CLI.
+- Add passphrases random generation.

 The legacy version of this script is in ./legacy directory and tagged as v1.0.0.

-The only difference is that the script still run in background, but if the parent process is killed, i.e. the terminal section, it will be killed, too.
+The Hashicorp Vault support has been added

 Optional arguments
 ------------------